The Bay of Fires is a short drive from the town of St Helens on the North East coast of Tasmania.

 St Helens has one of the best climates in Tasmania, mild temperate and has four distinct seasons.
 Summers are warm and sunny and winters are cool to mild.
 The north east coast’s winter temperatures are warmer than most parts of Tasmania.

 St Helens is a blend of old and new.
 A rare town, no traffic lights, no roundabouts and all parking is free.
 St Helens has free wifi situated at its wharf.
 The town has two IGA stores, a health food shop, a gourmet shop and a well stocked newsagent.
 There are several banks and real estate agents.
-There is no shortage of clothing and sporting boutiques along with a shoe shop.
+There is no shortage of clothing and sporting boutiques.
 The main street boasts two bakeries, a chocolate and sweet shop, cafes, restaurants, take-away food and a coffee bar.
-Then there are specialist fishing tackle shops, a laundrette, even a jewellery store specialising in handmade jewellery from its owner.
+Then there are specialist fishing tackle shops, a laundrette, even a jewellery store specialising in handmade jewellery from its jeweller owner.
 The tourism Information centre has a History Room and is located near the St Helens Library in the main street.

 On Saturday mornings a market is held in either the Portland Hall in the main street of St Helens or in summer weather it is in the car park outside the tourism Information Centre.
 The market is where locals come to sell their homemade produce, vegetables, plants and crafts.

-St Helens has a well stocked bookshop where you can buy, sell or exchange books.
+St Helens has a well stocked bookshop where you can buy new and secondhand books.
 The bookshop also serves coffee and snacks.
 This bookshop is different in that it also specialises in very rare collectable books and through the owner’s association with an aboriginal community on the mainland, sells selected aboriginal artefacts.

 If a game of golf is on your recreation list you can play golf at the St Helens Golf Club and St Helens has a Bowls Club.